Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Assessing Generalizability of ACTG 320 and ACTG A5202

 \subsection{Model Specifications and Balance Check}

 For each analysis, the combined ACTG trial and cohort sample is used to fit a weighted logistic model and estimate the sampling scores.
 The sampling score model includes variables associated with selection into the trial or treatment effect modifiers with a linear term for continuous variables, as well as all pairwise interactions.
 Sex, race, age, history of injection drug use (IDU), and baseline CD4 are included in the sampling score model for generalizing ACTG 320, while sex, race, age, history of IDU, hepatitis B or C, AIDS diagnosis, baseline CD4 and baseline viral load (on log$_{10}$ scale) are included in the sampling score model for generalizing ACTG A5202.
-We also incorporated the squared age term and its interactions with other covariates because this strategy improves weighted covariate balance.
+We also incorporated a squared age term and its interactions with other covariates because this strategy improves weighted covariate balance.
 Sex is excluded in the sampling score model when generalizing the trial results among the women subgroup.

 Figure \ref{fig:hist0} presents the histograms of estimated sampling scores.
 The histograms facilitate a visual check on the positivity assumption for trial participation.
-Even though the magnitude of the sampling scores is generally small due to the large population size $N$, the distribution of sampling scores between the trial and cohort do not signal a lack of common support.
+Even though the magnitude of the sampling scores is generally small due to the large population size $N$, the distribution of sampling scores between the trial and cohort do not signal a strong lack of common support (also see Web Figure 1 for a zoomed version of the tails for each histogram).
 To further check the adequacy of the estimated sampling scores, we calculate the balance for each covariate between the weighted sample and population. {Extending the definition of \citet{Austin2015}, we define the standardized mean difference (SMD) for non-nested design as}

 where $Z_{i(k)}$ is the $k$th regressor included in the sampling score model.
 The denominator $s$ is the standard deviation of $Z_{i(k)}$ in the target population and estimated by